 - Oasis Centre food court has a large daytime dining area, open from 10am.

 In Abu Dhabi, our favorite locations for daytime dining in food courts during Ramadan are Abu Dhabi Mall (but not Abu Dhabi Marina Mall which is mostly closed), The Galleria Mall on Maryah Island, WTC Mall, and Yas Mall.

-More and more stand alone restaurants and cafes in shopping malls are open for daytime dining, including fast food and Starbucks etc. If you're not fussy about where you want to eat, go to a shopping mall, you'll find something, unless it's a small shopping mall, or you're not in Abu Dhabi or Dubai.
-Or try a free zone for example Dubai Design District (D3), while it still has free parking.
+More and more stand alone restaurants and cafes in shopping malls are open for daytime dining, including fast food and Starbucks etc. If you're not fussy about where you want to eat go to any large shopping mall and you'll almost certainly find something, unless it's a small shopping mall, or you're not in Abu Dhabi or Dubai.
+Otherwise try a free zone for example Dubai Design District (D3) while it still has free parking.
 In the past, JLT and DIFC were good choices but parking has become expensive or difficult or both, so it's easier to just go to a shopping mall, and they are not too busy during the day.
 Except for MOE and Deira City Centre, and except on Fridays.